vinceskahan/v5wiki/installer-options.md

 These are notes about the pros/cons of different mechanisms, actual and potential, for distributing and installing WeeWX.

+## Use cases

+* Development.
+Modify weewx code, skins, pretty much anything.
+* Template development.
+Modify skins, publish skins.
+* Heavy customization.
+Some combination of: install one or more drivers, integrate multiple databases, customize templates.
+* Multi.
+Deploy multiple drivers on a single host.
+* Multi-host.
+Deploy weewx to multiple hosts.
+* Just works.
+Possibly install a driver, create a station configuration, then everything should just work.

 ## General

 The present (weewx 4 and earlier) system of supporting both `setup.py` installs and package installers results in many different configurations.
 This means interrogating users about their install method